OCN-682-UH/Ishimaru/Tidy_Tuesday/TT_Week_02/Scripts/Tidy_Tuesday2.md

 Shelbie Ishimaru
 2024-11-06

+#### 🚨 IMPORTANT NOTE 🚨

-**IMPORTNAT NOTE:** I am so sorry about my confusion and using the incorrect data set for my first tidy Tuesday assignment.
+I am so sorry about my confusion and using the incorrect data set for my first tidy Tuesday assignment.
 For this assignment I followed Dr. Silbiger’s instruction and used the Halloween Movie data set.
 Then next week I will utilize the ISO data set to be back in the correct order.

 #### What I learned this week!